-Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph 150090012 5784 East 4000 South ca. 1940 The principal building on this agricultural property is one-story, single-family manufactured home which postdates the outbuildings.
-The ca. 1990 dwelling exhibits elements of Late NC (Uintah) Approximately 2.5 miles west of the intersection with South 7500 East Approximately 4.75 miles of US 40 Twentieth Century Other style.
+Current Parcel Number (County) Street Address [] Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photogra 150090012 (Uintah) 5784 East 4000 South Approximately 2.5 miles west of the intersection with South 7500 East Approximately 4.75 miles of US 40 between MP 121 and 122 South of Fort Duchesne, Utah ca. 1940 The principal building on this agricultural property is one-story, single-family manufactured home which postdates the outbuildings.
+The ca. 1990 dwelling exhibits elements of Late Twentieth Century Other style.
 The foundation is concrete, and cladding is vinyl siding.
-The roof is side-gable with a small front-facing cross-gable over the entrance and is Not eligible and the second division of the between MP 121 and 122 covered in corrugated metal sheeting.
-Two contributing outbuildings were observed. and the second s South of Fort Duchesne, Utah 150090019 5885 East 4000 South ca. 1910 The principal building on this agricultural property is a two-story dwelling.
-Exterior wall Undetermined Statement of the second (Uintah) Approximately 2.5 miles west of the intersection with South 7500 East cladding is wood and corrugated metal.
+The roof is side-gable with a small front-facing cross-gable over the entrance and is covered in corrugated metal sheeting.
+Two contributing outbuildings were observed.
+NC Not eligible 150090019 (Uintah) 5885 East 4000 South Approximately 2.5 miles west of the intersection with South 7500 East Approximately 4.75 miles of US 40 between MP 121 and 122 ca. 1910 The principal building on this agricultural property is a two-story dwelling.
+Exterior wall cladding is wood and corrugated metal.
 The gable, salt-box-like roof is clad in plywood and standing-seam metal.
-Unknown Street Street Approximately 4.75 miles of US 40 between MP 121 and 122 Style and alterations not discernable due to restricted access and limited visibility from the right-of-way. and the second se Six contributing and two pop-contributing outbuildings were observed Jos Jak
+Style and alterations not discernable due to restricted access and limited visibility from the right-of-way.
+Undetermined Unknown and the second second